rowlandz/miscr/README.md

 borrow checker" is often employed to describe the experience of a Rust newbie.

-The main research question of MiSCR is thus: _Is there a middle ground between the lawlessness of C++ and the strictness of Rust?_ A middle ground where the design patterns of C++ code can be preserved more or less unchanged while introducing Rust-inspired memory safety?
+The main research question of MiSCR is thus: _Is there a middle ground between the lawlessness of C++ and the strictness of Rust?_ A happy medium where the design patterns of C++ code can be preserved more or less unchanged while introducing Rust-inspired memory safety?